 In the comic, we created an extraterrestrial world with the typical CEO, IT, and line of business figures.
 These characters, combined with a fantastical setting, helped propel the narrative forward, getting the message across in a compelling way.
 We also used one of QlikView’s thought leaders, Donald Farmer, and elevated him into a Yoda-like character, making the piece even funnier for its target audience.

-Another example is a four-comic series we did for Intel, in which we created a super hero called Statman who helped us show the power of in various industries.
+Another example is a four-comic series we did for Intel, in which we created a super hero called Statman who helped us show the power of #big data in various industries.
 Again, what made this piece work was full character and story development – this wasn’t a marketing piece with pretty graphics.
 It was a seamless merging of story and message, and exemplifies how comics can make a marketing campaign more effective.

 Cartoons and Comic Strips: Shorter form cartoons can be used to hone a marketing message.
 For instance, we created a presentation on open source that uses a variety of cartoon sequences to show the problems with open source when it is not fully productized.
 The cartoons are arrestingly simple images, used throughout the presentation.
 There obviously isn’t the same narrative and character development as in a comic book, but they catch the viewer in a way that few presentations achieve.